This guide to using Montpellier St-Roch explains what to look out for when taking trains from and to this unconventional railway station.

 In particular Repéres (zones) Y and Z are some distance from any protection from the elements.

-When you step off a train, there are two sets of escalators and lifts/elevators towards the middle of each voie (platform/track) - you may have to walk passed multiple staircases to reach them,
+When you step off a train which has arrived atvoies (platforms/tracks) B-E , there are two sets of escalators and lifts/elevators towards the middle of each voie (platform/track) - you may have to walk passed multiple staircases to reach them,

-From voies (platforms/tracks) B-F, if you want to use the step-free access to the main 'Centre-Ville' exit; which is also the route to follow to the tram stops, you'll need to initially ascend up to the main concourse, using the escalators and elevators on the voie (platform/track)
+From voies (platforms/tracks) B-E, if you want to use the step-free access to the main 'Centre-Ville' exit; which is also the route to follow to the tram stops - you'll need to initially ascend up to the main concourse, using those escalators and elevators on the voie (platform/track).

 Though more escalators and elevators are available to take you down to street level.

-*St Roch is a station with multiple exits, perfect if you know where you are going, but potentially confusing if you don't, so pay careful attention to the signs.
+*=St Roch is a station with multiple exits, perfect if you know where you are going, but potentially confusing if you don't, so pay careful attention to the signs - though if you use the Centre-Ville exit, all of the exits points are a short walk away.

 All of the above sounds complicated, but in most respects, exiting from the trains at Montepellier St Roch is little different to other large stations at which bridges have to be used